Agencies of all sizes had to make changes to keep community members healthy in 2020. The work still hasn’t stopped.

 Is the program meeting its goals (remember: you set program goals before you even began assembling anything)?
 How does it stack up against your success measures (setting measures of success is another exercise you should have done at the offset).
 Are the key stakeholders satisfied?
 Is there a return on investment, both in terms of money and effort?

 Next, focus in on individual courses.
 Pull out your measures of success and course goals and hold them against courses.
 Are you hitting your targets?
-Are your health workers able to demonstrate that they’ve improved their skills?
+Do your health workers demonstrate that they’ve improved their skills?
+Have you addressed all the CHW core competencies?

 Separate the instructor from the course, and look at how they’re doing.
 Look at evaluations from students and also measure performance against job requirements.
 Does the instructor have the right training and temperament to teach online?
 Do they need additional education in either online instruction or health topics?
 Are they accessible to students and good at facilitating discussion?
 Also review teaching strategies to make sure you’re asking the instructor to deliver information the right way.